Study Format

 Secondary Education Major Subject Content Endorsement Areas

-• Physical Education - requires 32 semester hours of content-specific coursework in one major area.
-Twelve semester hours must be at graduate level.
+• Science: Biology - requires 32 semester hours of content-specific coursework in one major area.

-• Science: Biology or Chemistry - requires 32 semester hours of content-specific coursework in one major area.
-Twelve semester hours must be at graduate level.
+• Social Studies/History - requires 32 semester hours of content-specific coursework in one major area.

 Program Information